Try Semrush

 Avoiding duplicate content penalty

-But it also doesn’t make sense to write totally unique content for the red, blue, green and yellow version of your shoes.
+It doesn’t make sense to write totally unique content for the red, blue, green and yellow version of your shoes.
+As they’re all the same besides the color.

 What’s the answer?